MithilShah/edtech-demo-store/src/aws-lambda/amazon-pay-signing/README.md

     </ul>
   </li>
   <li>
-    If creating a new deployment of Retail Demo Store, enter this information as parameters when deploying your CloudFormation template.
+    If creating a new deployment of Edtech Demo, enter this information as parameters when deploying your CloudFormation template.
 If updating a deployment, follow the process for updating and enter this information as parameters when re-deploying your CloudFormation template.